7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.7.5 Particular Concerns and Definitions

 Timelines stated in the policy indicate the number of days within which the other party should receive notification.
-Submission by fax from a departmental office within the specified time frame is acceptable.
+Electronic submission by fax from a departmental office within the specified time frame is acceptable.
 This is immediately followed by submission by mail of the original form and any related materials.

 Time limits are subject to extension by written agreement of both parties.
-The grievant and the administrator involved at that particular step of the discussion are the makers of such an agreement.
-(An agreement form to extend the grievance response time is available on the human resources and provost’s websites.)
+The grievant and the administrator involved at that particular step of the discussion are make such an agreement.
+(An agreement form to extend the grievance response time is available on the Department of Human Resources and provost’s websites.)

 The principals and the chair of CAPFA, if necessary, negotiate extensions of time limits at step three.
 In case of disagreement, the chair of CAPFA rules on time extension and procedural questions or recommendations designed to expedite the proceedings while providing peer review of the grievance.

-“Weekdays,” as used in this procedure, include Monday through Friday only and only when those days are not national, state, or religious holidays relevant to the principals in the grievance.
+“Weekdays,” as used in this procedure, include Monday through Friday only and only when the university is open and those days are not national, state, or religious holidays relevant to the principals in the grievance.

 To protect a grievant from undue pressure in the pursuit of a grievance, if a grievant becomes ill and takes sick leave, the grievance process stops until such time as the grievant is able to resume his or her duties.
 Exceptions to this provision are made at the request of the grievant, but only if the grievant obtains and produces medical certification that proceeding with the grievance will not be harmful to the health of the grievant, or exacerbate the ailment that required taking sick leave.